oxinabox/Pipe.jl/README.md

 @pipe a|>b(_[3]) # == b(a[3])
 ```

 This last can be used for interacting with multiple returned values.
+In general however, this is frowned upon.
+Generally a pipeline is good for expressing a logical flow data through Single Input Single Output functions.
+When you deindex multiple times, that is case of working with Multiple Input Multiple Output functions.
+In that case it is likely more clear to create named variables, and call the functions normally in sequence.
+There is also a performace cost for doing multiple deindexes (see below).

 For example: